microsoft/promptflow/docs/dev/dev_setup.md

 3. Run test, right-click the test name to run, or click the green arrow button on the left.

 ![img2](../media/dev_setup/set_up_pycharm_2.png)

+---

+#### Poetry environment

+VSCode could pick up the correct environment automatically if you open vscode/pycharm under the package folders.

+There are some limitations currently, intellisense may not work properly in poetry environment.

 ## How to write docstring